se-tuebingen/bsl-tools/README.md

 you need to have [NodeJS](nodejs.org) installed.
 _On Ubuntu, it is recommended to install it via [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions)._

-Since the `package.json` contains packages for different architectures in order to be able to update the `fallback_build`-binaries, you need to run `npm install` with the `--force` option.
 You need to run `npm install` anytime dependencies might have changed.

 Then, you can run
 - `make build` to compile grammar and TypeScript Sources (_Note that the command does not terminate, the TypeScript compiler keeps watching the source for changes._)